nuxodin/gh-cdn/README.md

 # gh-cdn
-a cdn for github something like jsdelivr
+A CDN for github, something like jsdelivr